-This new installation brings together diverse works around the theme of the modern monument.
+This installation brings together diverse works around the theme of the modern monument.
 Included are Barnett Newman’s Broken Obelisk (1967), which does not commemorate a specific event but, rather, serves as a symbolic monument for all people, and Pablo Picasso's Monument (1972), a memorial for the French poet Guillaume Apollinaire, who died of influenza at the end of World War I. These two works are joined by Figurengruppe/Group of Figures (2006–08) by German artist Katharina Fritsch, comprising nine boldly-colored, life-size figures, among them St. Michael, a Madonna, a giant, and a snake.
-Favorites like Picasso’s She-Goat (1950) and Joan Miró’s Moonbird (1966), are shown alongside works by Alberto Giacometti, Henri Matisse, Mark di Suvero, Tony Smith, and others.
-Also on view, in conjunction with Claes Oldenburg: The Street and The Store and Claes Oldenburg: Mouse Museum/Ray Gun Wing, is Geometric Mouse, Scale A (1975), a large painted aluminum and steel sculpture of a mouse whose form the artist based on both Mickey Mouse and a film camera.
+Favorites like Picasso’s She-Goat (1950) and Joan Miró’s Moonbird (1966), are shown alongside works by Alberto Giacometti, Henri Matisse, Tony Smith, and others.
+Making its debut in the sculpture garden is the 36-foot-tall Rose II (2007), by Isa Genzken.
+Also on view for the first time at the Museum is Thomas Schütte's United Enemies I (2011), two pairs of massive bronze abstracted human figures, each bound together with rope.

 Organized by Ann Temkin, The Marie-Josée and Henry Kravis Chief Curator of Painting and Sculpture.

 The Abby Aldrich Rockefeller Sculpture Garden Exhibitions are made possible by a partnership with Volkswagen of America.